Luis Macias (cyclist)

-Luis Fernando Macias Hernandez (born May 14, 1982 in Lagos de Moreno, Jalisco) is a Mexican former professional cyclist.
+Luis Fernando Macías Hernández (born May 14, 1982 in Lagos de Moreno, Jalisco) is a Mexican former professional cyclist.
 He won the Mexican national under-23 time trial championships in 2005.
 He returned to Mexico in 2006, after racing in Spain in 2004 and 2005, to compete for the Continental team Chivas Cycling Team and a year later Tecos-Trek.
 In 2008 he was the Mexican road race champion and won the silver medal in the road race at the Pan American Cycling Championships.